lotuselise3/kickstarter-analysis/README.md

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?
   - Drawing conclusions from the line graph, the best time with highest success rates to launch a theater campaign would be in May and/or June.
-  - In contrary, it would not be recommended to have campaigns in the Winter months, from November-January.
-This might be because of the holiday season during the winter break.
+  - In contrary, it would not be recommended to have campaigns in the Winter months, from November-January, people people are less likely to support a campaign maybe because of the holiday season during the winter break.
 ### What can you conclude about the Outcomes based on Goals?
 - From the line graph, we can draw some conclusions that campaigns with more reasonable goals are more likely to be successful.
 Particularly campaigns with an average goal of less than $5000 were very successful.
 Whereas campaigns with average goals of greater than $15000 have a much higher failure rate, with the exception around the $35000 to $45000 range.
 ### What are some limitations of this dataset?